danielhenrymantilla/higher-kinded-types.rs/book/src/lifetime-any.md

 // Main trick: this, much like `Any`'s own `: 'static`, makes `: 'static` a
 // mandatory step to be `MyAny`, but the big difference is that despite
-// the requirement, we don't get the reverse implicitation: as far as Rust is
+// the requirement, we don't get the reverse implication: as far as Rust is
 // concerned, there could exist `T : MyAny` for which `T : 'static` would
 // not hold!
 mod seal {